VickyShu/Recipes-Rating-Prediction/README.md

 ---

 ## Final Model
-First, we add one more features to our linear regression model with totally three features to predict the ratings of recipes, and then we add two more features.
-Next we tried the DecisionTreeRegressor as our model, and then we tried the DecisionTreeRegressor with hyperparameter on `max_depth` and `min_samples_split` through GridSearch as our model.
+First, we add one more feature, `user_average_rating`, to our linear regression model to predict the ratings of recipes, and then we add two more features, which are DecisionTreeRegressor, and DecisionTreeRegressor with hyperparameters on `max_depth` and `min_samples_split` through GridSearch.
+Thus, we have five features in total.

 In this model, we tried 70 different combinations of hyperparameters.
 And lastly, we calculated and compared the **RMSE** of the testing sets for each model.
 We found the DecisionTreeRegressor with hyperparameter has the lowest RMSE, so we chose this to be our final model.

 | Metric | Test RMSE |
 |--------|-------------|